 This semi-custom 100ft yacht market is brimming with talent so let's have a look at some of the craft that the Horizon FD110 is up against.

-Ferretti Group's classy Custom Line Navetta 33 shares a similar layout to the Horizon with more traditional styling and no shortage of Italian design flair.
+The classy Custom Line Navetta 33 by Ferretti Yachts shares a similar layout to the Horizon with more traditional styling and no shortage of Italian design flair.
 Its tri-deck design doesn't boast quite the same amount of living space as the FD110 but it's beautifully executed and it incorporates a tender garage with enough space for a tender and jet-ski to sit side-by-side.
 The owner's suite is forward on the main deck with four further guest staterooms on the lower deck and crew accommodation forward.
 Performance is similar to the Horizon and even though it can't quite match the FD's cruising range it can still cover 1,800nm at 10 knots.

 The Sunseeker 100 Yacht is a less traditional design than the FD110 but it's bursting with innovation.
 Two areas stand out, the aft deck with its brilliant X-TEND seating system, which flips between cockpit seating and beach club, and the owner's suite on the main deck which has direct access through a pair of sliding doors to a private terrace.
-On the lower deck there at four ensuite guest cabins, space for four crew and a tender garage with room for a tender and jet-ski.
-Performance is impressive; the 100 Yacht will hit nearly 30 knots with its 2,000hp MTU engines but cover 1,300nm at 12 knots.
+On the lower deck there are four ensuite guest cabins, space for four crew and a tender garage with room for a tender and jet-ski.
+Performance is impressive; the 100 Yacht by Sunseeker will hit nearly 30 knots with its 2,000hp MTU engines but cover 1,300nm at 12 knots.

 The Ferretti 1000 is another 100-footer with an open-top deck and near 30-knot performance.
 The raised pilothouse design is muscular and attractive and there are some fabulous living spaces on deck, especially the aft deck where the cockpit features a glass balustrade that overlooks a set of sumptuous seats that are set into the transom.
 The transom hatch lifts to reveal a garage with space for a tender and jet-ski, as seems to be the theme in this sector.
 Much like the main deck owner's cabin with guest accommodation on the lower deck, though the balance of space for guest cabins on the 1000 is particularly good.
 All four are double with almost identical dimensions and they all have private bathrooms.

 The Princess X95 compares pretty squarely with the FD110 even if it's not quite as big.
 It's another yacht that looks tall but delivers massive interior volume and a beautifully executed interior that has a wonderful natural flow.
-There is the option to have either a main deck owner's stateroom or the 'country kitchen' option with an extended galley and dinette that runs right forward to the windscreen on the main deck.
+Princess have provided the option to have either a main deck owner's stateroom or the 'country kitchen' option with an extended galley and dinette that runs right forward to the windscreen on the main deck.
 In this guise, the full-beam amidships cabin on the lower deck becomes the owner's cabin; in the standard arrangement with the owner's suite up top, this is the VIP.
 Aft, there is the option to have a beach club, extended crew space or covered jet ski storage area while a transformer platform takes care of tender launch duties and doubles up as a submersible platform and steps up to the quayside.
 The top speed with twin MAN 1,900hp V12s is 21-23 knots.

 Specifications